Simplicial Complexes of Triangular Ferrers Boards: Facet Enumeration

 We now count the number of partitions with intertwined blocks.

 \begin{theorem} The number of partitions of $[n]$ into $k$ intertwined blocks is given by

 \end{theorem} \begin{proof} Let $1\le i \le n$.
 Let $P$ be a partition of $[i]$ into $k-1$ blocks.
 This can be done in $S(i,k-1)$ ways.
-Next, let $Q$ be a partition the remaining $n-i$ elements into $k$ blocks which can be done in $S(n-i,k)$ ways.
+Next, let $Q$ be a partition of the remaining $n-i$ elements into $k$ blocks which can be done in $S(n-i,k)$ ways.
 In order to combine these two partitions into a single partition of $[n]$ into $k$ intertwined blocks, ignore the block containing $i+1$ in $Q$ and pair each block of $P$ to exactly one unique block in $Q$.
 This can be done in $(k-1)!$ ways.
+Clearly any partition obtained with this construction is intertwined.
+It is also straightforward to see that any intertwined partition can be obtained in this way.